 Configuring the Switch Ports¶

-For an overview of how the switch ports are set up, see Switch Ports Overview.
+For an overview of how the switch ports operate and their capabilities, see Switch Ports Overview.

 Selecting Switches from the drop-down will bring up the Switch page with four sections:

 Information on switchport status and port names.
-If 802.1q is enabled, this section can also be used to specify the native VLAN ID for each port.
-The Port VID defined will be used to tag inbound untagged traffic.
+If 802.1q is enabled, this section can also set the native VLAN ID for each port.
+The switch uses the Port VID as the VLAN ID for inbound untagged traffic on a given port.

 Enable/Disable 802.1q VLAN mode.
 Configure VLAN access/trunk interfaces with 802.1q or configure port groups with Port VLAN Mode.

-There is also relevant configurations under Interfaces -> Assignments.
+There are also relevant configuration items under Interfaces > Assignments.

 Any additional VLAN interface added to the switch should also be added, enabled, and configured under Interface Assignments.
-Firewall rules will also be needed for new interfaces added.
+New interfaces also require firewall rules.